 Bronchoscopy.
 A bronchoscope is inserted through the mouth, trachea, and major bronchi into the lung, to look for abnormal areas.
 A bronchoscope is a thin, tube-like instrument with a light and a lens for viewing.
 It may also have a cutting tool.
 Tissue samples may be taken to be checked under a microscope for signs of disease.

-Thoracoscopy: A surgical procedure to look at the organs inside the chest to check for abnormal areas.
-An incision (cut) is made between two ribs, and a thoracoscope is inserted into the chest.
-A thoracoscope is a thin, tube-like instrument with a light and a lens for viewing.
+- Mediastinoscopy: A surgical procedure to look at the organs, tissues, and lymph nodes between the lungs for abnormal areas.
+An incision (cut) is made at the top of the breastbone and a mediastinoscope is inserted into the chest.
+A mediastinoscope is a thin, tube-like instrument with a light and a lens for viewing.
 It may also have a tool to remove tissue or lymph node samples, which are checked under a microscope for signs of cancer.
-In some cases, this procedure is used to remove part of the esophagus or lung.
-If certain tissues, organs, or lymph nodes can't be reached, a thoracotomy may be done.
-In this procedure, a larger incision is made between the ribs and the chest is opened.

 - Light and electron microscopy: A laboratory test in which cells in a sample of tissue are viewed under regular and high-powered microscopes to look for certain changes in the cells.

 - Immunohistochemistry study: A laboratory test in which a substance such as an antibody, dye, or radioisotope is added to a sample of cancer tissue to test for certain antigens.
 This type of study is used to tell the difference between different types of cancer.